 Nazi ideology mirrors that of the Confederacy, and indeed, Hitler saw the fall of the South as a tragic turn in world events.
 He envisioned a world in which the South won the Civil War as “the beginnings of a great new social order based on the principle of slavery and inequality.”

 While Confederate sympathizers have felt a range of emotion towards Nazism, from disgust to support, there are remarkable similarities.
-Both dreamed of a master class, to whom the rest of the “inferiors” bowed and supported.
-Both pretended that oppression was the natural order.
-Both used extreme violence to support their systems.
+Both dreamed of a master class to whom the rest of the “inferiors” supported.
+Both believed that oppression was the natural order and used extreme violence to support their systems.